 How to Seek Relief

 Your other option is to work with a tax debt relief professional.
 A tax debt relief professional will conduct an analysis of your situation and determine if you qualify for full or partial relief under the Innocent Spouse rules and regulations.
-If you do qualify, they will prepare and submit the claim on your behalf, which eliminates a significant amount of stress from your life while also ensuring your application package is properly prepared and is given the best chance possible of being accepted.
+If you qualify, they’ll prepare and submit the claim on your behalf to eliminate a significant amount of stress.
+They will ensure your application package is properly prepared and given the best chance possible of being accepted.
 If you do not qualify, a tax debt professional will provide you with alternative solutions available to you.

 How Landmark Tax Group Can Help

-We offer free consultations with our former IRS Agents to explore your unique Innocent Spouse situation.
-Our licensed tax relief professionals will take the time to speak with you in detail about your situation and do everything they can to help you get relief.
-As former IRS Collection Officers and IRS Auditors, we know how the IRS works and how to protect you and your assets.
+We offer confidential consultations with our former IRS Agents to explore your unique Innocent Spouse situation.
+Our licensed tax relief professionals will take the time to speak with you in detail about your situation.
+We want to do everything they can to help you get relief.
+As former IRS Collection Officers, we know how the IRS works and how to protect you and your assets.

 As one client said:

 “You appear to have moved mountains.
 I couldn’t have done any of this without you.
 My sincerest thanks.”

 Not only are we licensed Tax Relief Specialists we are also former Senior IRS Agents that now serve the best interests of taxpayers like you.
 All we do is handle IRS Tax Relief matters, all day every day.